(All photos by Doug Fraser — Unless I’m in them.)

 l remember Autodynamics president Ray Caldwell calling me into his office and asking if I thought I could build a competitive Formula Ford engine from scratch.
 “Sure,” (I lied.)

-I began building approximately two engines a week for the Autodynamics Caldwell D-9 Formula Fords and dyno testing every one of them.
+I ended up building an average of two engines a week for the Autodynamics Caldwell D-9 Formula Fords and dyno testing every one of them.

 As an engine builder, I got my biggest break when Autodynamics brought on Skip Barber to drive the D-9.
 Skip was one of the best racing drivers in the country and, as long as I didn’t handicap him, my engines were going to look great.